-These types of claims are some of the most common.
+Slip & fall accident claims in New Haven are some of the most common.
 Guests can slip or trip, then fall, when there are dangerous conditions.
 An accident, for example, can be caused by icy sidewalks, freshly mopped floors, unexpected obstructions in walkways, uneven floors, loose carpeting, and many other hazardous conditions.

 Workers on construction sites are exposed to a number of probable hazards, as is part of the job.
 However, property owners still owe a duty of care to anyone within the potential danger zone when an accident occurs, including workers and passersby.
 Examples of potential injury-causing incidents include roofing accidents, falling objects, crane accidents, electric shock injuries, scaffolding injuries, ladder injuries, etc.

 People often fall and hurt themselves due to broken and poorly maintained railings and staircases.
 Falling down a flight of stairs can result in serious injuries, including broken bones, ankle or wrist injuries, injuries to the spinal cord, and traumatic brain injuries.
 These accidents can occur when a staircase has dangerous surface defects or broken railings.